satra/NiPyPe-Paper/nipype_paper.rst

 Summary
 ~~~~~~~

-We present an extensible framework for creating Interfaces and Workflows
+We presented NiPyPe, an extensible Python library and framework that
+provides interactive manipulation of neuroimaging data through uniform
+Interfaces and enables reproducible, distributed analysis using the
+Workflow system.
+Nipype has encouraged the scientific exploration of
+different algorithms and associated parameters, eased the development of
+Workflows within and between packages and reduced the learning curve
+associated with understanding the algorithms, APIs and user interfaces
-for neuroimaging data processing.
-An open, community-driven development
+of disparate packages.
+An open, community-driven development philosophy
-philosophy provides flexibility required to address the diverse needs in
+provides flexibility required to address the diverse needs in
 neuroimaging analysis.
-Some of the core features include prototyping,
-algorithm comparison and parameter space exploration.
-Our framework also
-improves reproducibility by providing provenance tracking.
-Additionally,
-Exchangibility of pipelines created using NiPyPe stimulates
-collaboration in the broader neuroimaging community.
-NiPyPe makes data
-analysis workflows easy to design, share and execute efficiently,
-improving the overall quality of neuroimaging research.
+Overall, NiPyPe represents an effort towards
+collaborative, open-source, reproducible and efficient neuroimaging
+software development and analysis.

 Acknowledgements